-Member contributions are established at 4% of regular compensation with the exception of Supreme and District Court judge contributions which are established at 5% of total compensation.
+Member contributions are set by statute.
 During the 1983-1985 biennium the State and some of the participating political subdivisions implemented the employer pickup provision of the IRS code whereby a portion or all of the required member contributions are made by the employer.
-The State is paying the full member contribution with the exception of the Supreme and District court judges for which the State is paying 4 of the 5% contribution.
+The State is paying 4% of the member contribution.
 Some of the political subdivisions are paying all or part of the member contributions.